saltstack/salt/doc/topics/tutorials/syslog_ng-state-usage.rst

 You can use ``set_binary_path`` to set the directory which contains the syslog-ng and syslog-ng-ctl binaries.
-If this directory is in your PATH, you dont't need to use this function.
+If this directory is in your PATH, you don't need to use this function.

 Under ``auto_start_or_reload`` you can see a Jinja template.
 If syslog-ng isn't running it will start it, otherwise reload it.
 It uses